purrre/wrld-bot/README.md

 Made in [Pycord](https://pycord.dev/) with Python v3.12.12

 ## Invite
 If you just want to use the public bot, you can [invite it here](https://discord.com/oauth2/authorize?client_id=806666114666725378&permissions=563364418145344&integration_type=0&scope=bot).
+You may have to give it additional permissions to see private channels.
 Otherwise, keep reading to learn how to build it yourself. **If you're not experienced in python, do not attempt to host your own instance.
 I will not provide support on self-hosting**

 # Usage
 The default prefix is `,`.
 There is currently no way to set your own, however I can add that if this bot does well.